 2017-2018 Engagement Interns

-Hillel understands that students relate best to other students.
-Our interns reach out to new students on campus, get to know them, find Hillel programming that will meet their needs and together, help create a vibrant, relevant Jewish experience on our campus.
+Through meaningful peer-to-peer engagement, including coffee conversations and other meetings, Elon Hillel’s engagement interns reach out to new students on campus, get to know them, find Hillel programming that will meet their needs and together, help create a vibrant, relevant Jewish experience on our campus.

 First-Year Engagement Interns

 The Elon Hillel Engagement Internship is funded by the LAWRENCE J. AND ANNE RUBENSTEIN FOUNDATION and the GREENSBORO JEWISH FEDERATION

 Allie Roteman, Jeremy Recoon, Morgan Goldstein

 2011-2012 Engagement Interns

 Emily Cable, Mat Goldberg, Arielle Weil

 “I just really needed someone to take me by the hand and drag me along to Hillel events to get over that awkward new person stage.”